behnamfani/KNN-diagnosis-tool/README.md

 ![](/Results/scores.png)

 The findings of the lab demonstrated that the mean of cos-similarity is more effective than features derived from number neighbors or common categories at differentiating between different vector embeddings
 Also the embeddings typically yield a varying number of communities.
 This insight helps us in our future work and scoring methods because it provides a more thorough understanding of model training.
-T